 In general, pancreatic development can be separated into three time periods.
 The primary transition in mice encompasses E9-12 when specification of different pancreatic cell types takes place (56).
 During the primary transition, the pancreatic buds initially appear as stratified epithelium with a centrally located lumen (Figure 2).
 Cells within the anlage maintain multipotency, with the ability to give rise to endocrine, acinar and duct cells.
-The number of multipotent pancreatic progenitor cells (MPCs) is determined during the primary transition and appears to dictate the final organ size (155).
-Beginning at E10.75, microlumen structures begin to form, with cells establishing an apical polarity eventually leading to duct formation (83).
-Integrin-based interactions between outer cells of the developing buds and the adjacent basement membrane are required for initiation of branching (149).
+The number of multipotent pancreatic progenitor cells (MPCs) is determined during the primary transition and appears to dictate the final organ size (160).
+Beginning at E10.75, microlumen structures begin to form, with cells establishing an apical polarity eventually leading to duct formation (84).
+Integrin-based interactions between outer cells of the developing buds and the adjacent basement membrane are required for initiation of branching (154).
 Minimal expression of pancreatic hormones and digestive enzymes is observed, although endocrine cells expressing multiple hormones exist, present as clusters within the dorsal bud.
 Whether these initial endocrine cells are maintained in the adult is still debatable.

 The secondary transition occurs between E12 and E15 and is characterized by significant expansion and branching of the pancreatic bud, delamination of individual presumptive islet cells from the pancreatic epithelium, and enhanced expression of both hormones and digestive enzymes.
-At this point, most of the cells have been specified to become either endocrine, acinar or duct cells, with only a small proportion of cells maintaining multipotency (119, 174).
+At this point, most of the cells have been specified to become either endocrine, acinar or duct cells, with only a small proportion of cells maintaining multipotency (123, 179).
 The third stage of pancreatic development occurs after E15 and extends postnatally with continued maturation and expansion of the pancreas.
 While controversial, it appears that all cells within the pancreas after E15 are unipotent, determined to be either acinar, duct or endocrine in nature.
-However. multipotency can be stimulated in the adult by injury (28, 69, 119).
+However, multipotency can be stimulated in the adult by injury (28, 70, 123).

 High-powered resolution of the developing pancreas reveals a relationship between cell location within the branching epithelium and the different cell types.
-Progenitor cells giving rise specifically to acinar cells are located predominantly at the tips of the branching duct network.
-Conversely, mature duct and endocrine cells are derived from the trunks of these branches (Figure 2).
-MPCs exist at the transition position between the tips and the trunks (3, 174).
-Indeed, the location of these cells provided support for the hypothesis that centroacinar cells, which sit at the junction between acini and ducts, are pancreatic stem cells in the adult.
-However, studies examining centroacionar cells as stem cells have have not supported such a role (86).
+Progenitor cells giving rise specifically to acinar cells are predominantly at the tips of the branching duct network.
+Conversely, mature duct and endocrine cells are derived from the trunks of these branches (Figure 2). p120-catenin (p120ctn) mediates surface-tension cell sorting through heterogeneous expression.
+Low expression of p120ctn allows cells to migrate to tips, where they are influenced by their environment to become acinar cells.
+While high p120ctn expressing remain in the trunk and become duct or endocrine cells (121).
+A complete p120ctn deletion leads to defects branching and acinar differentiation (66).
+MPCs exist at the transition position between the tips and the trunks (3, 179).Indeed, the location of these cells support for the hypothesis provided centroacinar cells, which sit at the junction between acini and ducts, are pancreatic stem cells in the adult.
+However, studies examining centroacionar cells as stem cells have not supported such a role (87).
 As mentioned above, by E15, MPCs are rare.
-Evidence suggests that presumptive endocrine cells undergo a mesenchymal-epithelial transition process and coalesce to form the primitive islets of Langerhans (27, 136).
+Evidence suggests that presumptive endocrine cells undergo a mesenchymal-epithelial transition process and coalesce to form the primitive islets of Langerhans (27, 140).
 Further recruitment, proliferation and maturation give rise to the mature islets postnatally.
-In mice, the islets consist of an inner core of ß cells, which secrete insulin, surrounded by a mantel of $\alpha$ (glucagon), $\delta$ (somatostatin), ε (ghrelin) and PP (pancreatic polypeptide) cells.
+In mice, the islets consist of an inner core of β cells, which secrete insulin, surrounded by a mantel of α (glucagon), δ (somatostatin), ε (ghrelin) and PP (pancreatic polypeptide) cells.
 In humans, these cells are positioned throughout the islets.